MT6235

 The MT6235 is a processor used in many Chinese cellular phones (eg. ZTE).
 It is a member of the MT62xx series of processors by MediaTek.

 MediaTek-based Chinese cell phones often come with features not common to North American phones, such as analog television viewing and recording.
-While these phones have vastly different builds and configurations, they all run Mediatek's proprietary operating system based on the Nucleus RTOS.
+While these feature phones have vastly different builds and configurations, they all run Mediatek's proprietary operating system based on the Nucleus RTOS.

 The MT6235 is a specialized processor design containing both an ARM926EJ-S RISC CPU running at frequencies between 26/52/104 and 208 MHz and a digital signal processor (DSP).